 - Accepted claims for mental stress in the workplace (about half of which are related to bullying) peaked in 2004, reaching about 8,000 across Australia.
-Since then claims, have hovered around 6,000 claims each year. - The ACT is the only jurisdiction that has no threshold or limit on Common Law claims. - The ACT is the "Workers' Compensation Capital of Australia" - Why are the Plaintiff Lawyers spending so much on advertising?. - Over the years all reform efforts have been nobbled by influence peddling, by Unions and Plaintiff lawyers.
+Since then claims, have hovered around 6,000 claims each year. - As an employer, to protect yourself, be sure to request pre-existing injuries from current and new employees. - The ACT is the only jurisdiction that has no threshold or limit on Common Law claims. - The ACT is the "Workers' Compensation Capital of Australia" - Why are the Plaintiff Lawyers spending so much on advertising? - Over the years all reform efforts have been nobbled by influence peddling A by Unions and Plaintiff lawyers.